open-telemetry/sig-security/docs/contact-list.md

 ## Membership Criteria

+The membership is initially decided by sig-security members.
 To be eligible for (opentelemetry-)distros list membership, your distro should:

 * Be an actively maintained Open Source OpenTelemetry distribution
 * Have a user base not limited to your own organization